arvigeus/AZ-204/Topics/App Service.md

 Health Check pings the specified path every minute.
 If an instance fails to respond with a valid status code after 10 requests, it's marked unhealthy and removed from the load balancer.
 If it recovers, it's returned to the load balancer.
 If it stays unhealthy for an hour, it's replaced (only for Basic+).

 For private endpoints check if `x-ms-auth-internal-token` request header equals the hashed value of `WEBSITE_AUTH_ENCRYPTION_KEY` environment variable.
+You should first use features such as IP restrictions, client certificates, or a Virtual Network to restrict application access.

 ## [Mount Azure Storage as a local share in App Service](https://learn.microsoft.com/en-us/azure/app-service/configure-connect-to-azure-storage)